illuminodes/bright-lightning/README.md

 # Bright

-An illuminated crate to connect to the Lightnign Networl.
+An illuminated crate to connect to the Lightning Network.
 Current implementation is a simple client to connect to a LND node.